 Balancing volume with length of listening

 Volume level and length of listening are the two things that need to be balanced to prevent noise-induced hearing damage from headphones or earbuds, according to Sharon A. Sandridge, PhD, Director of Clinical Services in Audiology.

 “Eighty percent volume for a maximum of 90 minutes at a time is the general rule of thumb,” she says.
 “It really is an inverse relationship between how long and how loud.
-If you are listening for an amount of time longer than 90 minutes, volume should be reduced so that the longer you listen, the lower the volume.”
+If you are listening for an amount of time longer than 90 minutes, the volume should be reduced so that the longer you listen, the lower the volume.”